 Exposure to natural light releases serotonin, which boosts energy levels along with your mood.
 A dark and gloomy space will often drag you down and make you feel glum.

 The sun is a natural mood lifter and can also have a positive influence on your sleep.

 Sunshine provides us with healthy amounts of vitamin D which is also essential for our wellbeing.
-Having skylights in your home can bring in the sun, filling your home with natural light and providing you with adequate amounts of vitamin D. Did you know that vitamin D is able to penetrate through glass?
+Having skylights in your home brings in the sun.
+Filling your home with natural light can provide you with adequate amounts of vitamin D. Did you know that vitamin D is able to penetrate through glass?

 Making the most of a small space

 Maximising space and making a room feel larger than it is can be achieved by adding a skylight.
 The soft, natural light can help make the space appear bigger and give the room a whole new life.

 Obviously, bringing the outside in and by having a beautiful view of the sky, trees and stars would be a plus to any home.

 In a room where privacy is an issue but more light is required a skylight can fix this problem.
 It will give you much needed light with a pleasing overhead view, rather than seeing the neighbours or traffic through a conventional window.

 Retractable (or openable) skylights are an option that allows you to look up into the sky without any filter of glass and will also provide you with increased ventilation through your space.
 You can have a fresh airy room without compromising on home security.

 There are a number of different skylights that you can choose from – fixed skylights, sliding/retractable skylights and hinged skylights.